-Florida Craft Beer: Winter Garden's Crooked Can Brewing Company
+Florida Beer Pairings: Crooked Can Brewing Company and Winter Garden

 You’ve heard of beer and food pairings.
 How about beer paired with authentic Florida experiences?
 Join us as we explore the state through the flavors of Florida’s craft beer culture.

 Just 20 miles away from fantasy of Walt Disney World and metropolis of Orlando, Winter Garden is a world apart.
 It’s a sleepy Central Florida town where cyclists quietly glide by on the West Orange Trail bisecting the downtown area and day shoppers walk along Plant Street looking for deals.
 It’s a place that owes its existence to citrus, but what’s left of that industry is entombed at the Winter Garden Heritage Museum.

 Three locals with pride for their small town’s heritage and charm have cultivated a new product made with water, barley and hops to lure visitors to the area.

 “When people think of the Orlando area, they tend to overlook Winter Garden,” said Ryan Gossett, assistant general manager at Crooked Can Brewery.